 Fraud Management

 With an increase in orders, you are likely going to see more fraud.
 This means good fraud management software is essential to scaling.
 Many fraud management tools rely on machine learning, geolocation, and advanced authentication methods to ensure that your incoming orders are real.
 Fortunately, it’s not as difficult to implement fraud management as it may sound.
-There are a number of effective and easy to use fraud management systems available on ecommerce platforms.
+There are several effective and easy-to-use fraud management systems available on ecommerce platforms.

 Track, Evaluate, Adjust

-After putting in the effort to scale your ecommerce business it is important that you track, evaluate and adjust.
+After putting in the effort to scale your ecommerce business you must track, evaluate and adjust.
 In other words, take a look at your progress and gauge your business scaling strategy.
 Has it been effective?
 Are you seeing the results you’d hoped to see in a reasonable amount of time?
 What has worked for you?
 What hasn’t worked for you?
 How can you tweak your plan to make it better?

 Final Thoughts on Scaling Your ecommerce Business